laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 •	**Brush off** - Brush them off with a calm playful reciprocating comment.

 **In general, retain a security in your own judgement.
-Trust your personal insight over that of others who clearlly do not have your interests at heart.**
+Trust your personal insight over that of others who clearly do not have your interests at heart.**

 [How to Help Bullying Victims](/how-to-help-bullying-victims/)